It’s not about the rules!

 From the January 2013 newsletter:

 There is a strange myth around kids’ behavior that if we just have enough rules (and severe enough punishments), the misbehaviors will disappear.
-What I’ve observed, however, is an even stranger reality in which the opposite tends to be true.
-In schools, the longer the list of rules, the more kids have to fight against— and too often, that’s exactly what they do.
-(This is also true in families.)
+What I’ve observed, however, is an even stranger reality in which the opposite tends to be true, especially in schools: the longer the list of rules, the more kids have to fight against—and too often, that’s exactly what they do.
+(This can also be true in families.)

 I certainly applaud the desire to encourage civility and decency in our young people, but despite the familiarity of a rules, demands, and even expectations, I’ve never seen anyone have much luck legislating respectful behavior into existence.
 Few children behave well because of a an inch-thick Code of Conduct or list of Class Rules posted on the wall, and I doubt that many adults would be truly satisfied with some surface version of kids being nice just to avoid a punishment, or even simply because “it’s a rule.”